Time in the Democratic Republic of the Congo

 The Democratic Republic of the Congo observes UTC+01:00 (West Africa Time) and UTC+02:00 (Central Africa Time).
 It does not observe DST.
 It is the only country in Africa to use more than one time zone.
+About 59% of the Congolese population live in CAT (UTC+02:00).

 IANA time zone database

-The IANA time zone database contains two zone for the country.
+The IANA time zone database contains two zones for the country.
 The columns marked * contain the data from the file zone.tab of the database.